These easy Christmas chocolate truffles are made with Christmas leftover desserts. You can use any leftover cookies or cakes you have to make them.

 Although I had most of the aforementioned desserts to offer them, I decided to make something new.

-So, with all these leftovers, I decided to make truffles using some of the above desserts.
+So, with all these leftovers, I decided to make these chocolate truffles using some of the above desserts.

 I used a few melomakarona together with lots of leftover walnuts in the platter, some Kourabiedes and a large piece of Christmas cake.